TodePond/TodePondDotCom/wikiblogarden/repetition/quality/control/readme.md

 ## Wikiblogarden

 I write tons and tons and tons of [blog posts](/wikiblogarden).
-Most of them don't make their way onto my website.
+Most of them don't make it onto my website.
 Even less make it onto the feed.
-Even less get shared by me on social media.
+Even less get shared on social media.

 If you think these ones are bad, just wait until you see the rejects!